gsemet/Squirrel/README.rst

 Development
 ***********

 Basically, you just need to run ``install/install.py`` and let all the magic happen.
+Everything will be automatically regenerated:

+- frontend (Web UI using Angular)
+- backend (Python based)
+- online documentation (using sphinx)

 Frontend
 --------